iamriya/Flutter-To-Do-App/README.md

 Please note that I was trying my hands on Flutter.
 Therefore, there are still things which are not fully implemented or tested.
 Suggestions and Improvements are most Welcomed!  :)

+## Liked it?
+Please star the repo if you liked it or if it helped you somehow! :)